-- save_fn (function) a function for saving policy when the undiscounted average mean reward in evaluation phase gets better. - stop_fn (function) a function receives the average undiscounted returns of the testing result, return a boolean which indicates whether reaching the goal. - log_fn (function) a function receives env info for logging. - writer (torch.utils.tensorboard.SummaryWriter) a TensorBoard SummaryWriter. - log_interval (int) the log interval of the writer. - verbose (bool) whether to print the information. - test_in_train (bool) whether to test in the training phase.
+- repeat_per_collect (int) the number of repeat time for policy learning, for example, set it to 2 means the policy needs to learn each given batch data twice. - episode_per_test (int or list of ints) the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - train_fn (function) a function receives the current number of epoch index and performs some operations at the beginning of training in this epoch. - test_fn (function) a function receives the current number of epoch index and performs some operations at the beginning of testing in this epoch. - save_fn (function) a function for saving policy when the undiscounted average mean reward in evaluation phase gets better. - stop_fn (function) a function receives the average undiscounted returns of the testing result, return a boolean which indicates whether reaching the goal. - writer (torch.utils.tensorboard.SummaryWriter) a TensorBoard SummaryWriter. - log_interval (int) the log interval of the writer. - verbose (bool) whether to print the information. - test in train (bool) whether to test in the training phase.

-Returns See gather_info().
+Returns See gather info().